Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Motor_23CL.md

 To update the firmware get the [latest version from the RepRapFirmware github.](https://github.com/Duet3D/RepRapFirmware/releases).
 It is highly recommended to upgrade all the firmware in your Duet 3 system together so that the versions do not get out of sync.

 Send `M997 B##` to carry out a firmware update.
 The bootloader will request the Duet3Firmware_M23CL.bin from the Duet 3 main board, which needs to be in the /firmware folder.

+A firmware update can also be forced manually.
+Press and hold the CAN_RST switch when powering up, then release the switch.
+The bootloader will request new firmware from the Duet 3 main board.
+Note that this also resets the CAN address to the default 123, so it's best if it is the only expansion board connected to the main board, to avoid CAN address conflicts.

 ## Set the CAN address